mucsi96/nightwatch-cucumber/README.md

 [![NPM](https://nodei.co/npm-dl/nightwatch-cucumber.png?months=1&height=3)](https://nodei.co/npm/nightwatch-cucumber/)

-[Cucumber.js](https://github.com/cucumber/cucumber-js) plugin for [Nightwatch.js](http://nightwatchjs.org/).
-This enables to use a BDD-style approach for cross-browser testing:
+This module enables to use a BDD-style approach for cross-browser testing:
-- Describe user stories in Cucumber
+- Describe user stories in [Cucumber.js](https://github.com/cucumber/cucumber-js)
-- Map them to HTML/DOM operations in Nightwatch.js
+- Map them to HTML/DOM operations in [Nightwatch.js](http://nightwatchjs.org/)
 - Run using either local Selenium driver or cloud based WebDriver services such as SauceLabs or BrowserStack

 This plugin allows to run tests in two modes: